MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ```

 > [!NOTE]
 > If your application has background services or multiple entry points like a broadcast receiver, exported activities or content providers, it's recommended to start `AppCenter` in the `Application.OnCreate` callback instead.
-If this remark applies to your application and you don't already have the callback, please look at [this Application.OnCreate code sample](https://forums.xamarin.com/discussion/comment/7243/#Comment_7243).
+If this remark applies to your application and you don't already have the callback, look at [this Application.OnCreate code sample](https://forums.xamarin.com/discussion/comment/7243/#Comment_7243).

 #### 4.2.2 Xamarin.iOS